 Another important data editing task was reading and using interviewer comments.
 Comments are text phrases typed in special entry windows in CATI by interviewers when they want to record respondents' statements but are unable to enter as a standard response in the instrument.
-For CHIS 2007, sometimes these phrases were merely an elaboration of a previously recorded response, an expression of opinion, or comments unrelated to the survey, which did not necessarily require modifying or updating survey responses.
+For CHIS 2009, some phrases were merely an elaboration of a previously recorded response, an expression of opinion, or comments unrelated to the survey which did not necessarily require modifying or updating survey responses.
 Other times, comments were substantive to data quality and indicated that an update was needed.
+For example, if an answer for child's weight was outside the existing range of child's weight range programmed in CATI, the interviewer first asks respondent to confirm, enters DK as the answer, and adds a comment stating actual weight.